J. R. Boone

+After his playing days were over, Boone served as the head football coach at Reedley College and Fresno State University, both located in California.

+Biography

-Born in Clinton, Oklahoma, was a star athlete at the University of Tulsa, earned nine letters and graduating with a degree in physical education and social science.
+Boone was born in Clinton, Oklahoma. on July 29, 1925.
+The initials of his name stand for nothing.
+He was a star athlete at the University of Tulsa, earned nine letters and graduating with a degree in physical education and social science.
 A captain of the Tulsa football team, Boone was also a star athlete in basketball, track, baseball.
 He was a versatile athlete, he played football as a back, safety, and punt and kick returner.
 He was also drafted by the New York Yankees baseball organization.

 Boone was traded to the San Francisco 49ers in 1952, and then to the Green Bay Packers in 1953.
 His six-year pro career statistics included 497 rushing yards in 130 carries and five touchdowns in 63 games.
 He also caught 69 passes for 1,251 yards and eight touchdowns, averaging 18.1 yards per catch), and returned seventy-two punt returns for 725 yards (10.1 average).

 In 1972, Boone was inducted into the Fresno County Athletic Hall of Fame.
 He died in his sleep on January 21, 2012, at his home in Selma, California.